 - Properly insure events (and volunteers)

 ...and more!
 Learn the actions to take now, to protect your nonprofit's sustainability for years to come.

 As a Winspire News reader, we know you have a huge heart for furthering important causes.
 Registration requirements for a raffle might seem like minutiae.
 Wouldn't it be nice if legal entities took it easy or looked the other way for charities?

 "One of the biggest misconceptions nonprofits have is that they're not operating like any for-profit business, and as a result aren't subject to the same scrutiny of laws.
 That's simply not true," asserts Tovella-Dowling.

 Talk about the need for charities to "think like a business!"

-Fact is, we live in a litigous world.
+We live in a litigious world.
 Make sure your nonprofit is aware of everything you need to do to comply with state, federal and local laws in regards to fundraising events.

 Seek legal oversight from either in-house lawyers or general counsel, who can help your event obtain proper permits, insurance policies and contracts (more on these below), and protect yourself from potential legal pitfalls.